| |

 Activity |

-total forest plot locations each year, which provides a full cycle
+total forest plot locations each year, and provides a full cycle

 of plots over a 10-year period.
 The FIA method consists of 3 inventory